What To Do, What To See, And Which Vegan Restaurants To Visit In Quito, Ecuador

 things to do in Quito, Ecuador

 Quito is a busy and relentless city in Ecuador.
 It sits at a what feels like a high altitude for many and acts as a gate to international travel and travelers.
 While I’ve heard many tourists say that they didn’t enjoy Quito, I beg to differ.
 The vegan food was on point and affordable, the old town beautiful, and the art district incredibly intriguing.
-In this guide we will go over how to get to Quito, what to do, see, eat, and experience in Quito, as well as safe and affordable ways to make your way around the massive city in Ecuador.
+In this guide we will go over how to get to Quito from a neighboring country, what to do, see, eat, and experience in Quito, as well as safe and affordable ways to make your way around the massive city in Ecuador.

 Before we dive into fun activities in the area, I want to mention a few things that I did to prepare before flying into the country, since the Quito airport is where most travelers first touch down.

-Preventing Altitude Sickness
+Preventing Altitude Sickness In Quito

 First, I went to a doctor in the US and asked for a prescription for solid altitude sickness pills.
 A few days before we left for Ecuador I realized that I couldn’t just stop by the pharmacy and pick them up; a prescription is needed.
 Quito sits at a stunning 9,350 feet, so I didn’t want to chance feeling extremely woozy as soon as I stepped out for the plane.